COVID-19 infection has continued to be on the increase in Rivers State, South-South Nigeria.

 In one of the videos, he was seen threatening to shut down a bank branch for not getting their customers to observe social distancing in their premises.

-The state has a task force on ‘border closure’ to prevent people and vehicles from entering the state during the lockdown.
+The state even has a taskforce on ‘border closure’ to prevent people and vehicles from entering the state during the lockdown.

 “We are being sabotaged at sea, land and at the Domestic Wing of the airport.
 Sometimes, they secretly receive flights and before we know the people sneak into the town,” Mr Wike said.